 Key Visiting Artists

-The Conservatory is particularly grateful to Mr. and Mrs Rin Kei Mei for their unparalleled gift of access to string instruments for almost all of the Conservatory’s violinists, violists and cellists.
-Since the inception of the Conservatory, a total of over 200 Concervatory students have benefitted from their support.
+The Conservatory is particularly grateful to the late Mr Rin Kei Mei and Mrs Rin Kei Mei for their unparalleled gift of access to string instruments for almost all of the Conservatory’s violinists, violists and cellists.
+Since the inception of the Conservatory, a total of over 200 Conservatory students have benefited from their support.
 Currently 69 students play on instruments from the collection.
 Their gift is arguably unique in the world in the history of music education.
 Their extraordinary generosity and passion has led also Singapore being able to establish to the Singapore International Violin Competition in 2015.